 The Tinniswood Award is presented annually to the best original audio drama script.
-The judges this year are Nicholas McInerny, Shelley Silas and Tim Stimpson.
+Judges were Nicholas McInerny, Shelley Silas and Tim Stimpson.

 Read more about the 2017 shortlist